expo/turtle/README.md

 iOS builders are deployed to MacStadium cluster, deployment process is managed by Terraform.
 Because we must be connected to the VPN to perform a successful deployment, there is no easy way to setup appropriate process on CircleCI.
 Therefore, currently all deployments have to be performed from a local machine.

 Terraform configuration for iOS builders lives in `terraform/turtle-js.tf` file.
 There are two instances of `turtle-js` module defined - one for staging and one for production.
 Each module instance has `agent_commit` variable defined.
-It tells terraform from which commit it should take Turtle JS code (and iOS shell app linked to it).
+It tells terraform from which commit it should take Turtle JS code (and iOS shell apps linked to it).

 If you ever need to upgrade `fastlane` version on builders, you should change `fastlane_staging` or `fastlane_production` local variable in the same file.